nealmcb/ocrla-2018p/README.md

     # on a paper worksheet so you have a permanent, auditable record of the audit evidence.

     # Go back up to "Start a round".

+# TODO:

+Currently the code assumes that all contests are California "top-two" primary contests, and the set of contests that are being audited is hard-coded in the call to parse_hart.py.
+Supporting a typical single-winner contest would take a bit of work in analyze_rounds.py.

+Some day, a more flexible
+way of identifying the set of voting method / tally rules for determining outcomes would be helpful.